handsontable/handsontable/docs/content/guides/upgrade-and-migration/migrating-from-10.0-to-11.0.md

 ### Using all modules

-To continue using all Handsontable modules, register all modules with the new `registerAllModules()` method.
+To continue using all Handsontable modules, register them with the new `registerAllModules()` method.

 In the entry point file of your application, add the following code:
 ```js